SaaS Contracts – An Introduction

 SLAs and Support Issues in SaaS Contracts

 SaaS customers expect reliability from SaaS technology providers.
 Especially with SaaS services that customers deem mission-critical, savvy SaaS customers look for service level agreements and robust support provisions to give them comfort.
+A sample SaaS contract may have a detailed SLA as an attachment – or multiple options that a customer can choose from at a support portal.

 SaaS technology providers often provide a base service level, and more sophisticated SaaS services may provide for higher-level tiers and support options.
 A SaaS provider should provide details of its service level commitment in its SaaS contract.